rbadrinath/FCP/README.md

 * stats.c		 : Compute trivial statistic, average, some other stuff
 * input\_output.c : A description of the normal way to use scanf and printf

+### Understanding types:
+conversions.c : print a character as integer and an integer as character etc.

 ### EXERCISE:

 * fillin\_simple.c : A bunch of programs to fill in.